 The standards and specifications contained herein are the result of revisions and re-arrangement of the aforementioned publications.
 The compilation of these documents shall henceforth comprise the Miami-Dade Water and Sewer Department's Design and Construction Standard Specifications and Details.
-All existing Department standards that are in conflict with this manual are hereby superceded.
+All existing Department standards that are in conflict with this manual are hereby superseded.

 This publication is presented in CSI format and will be published annually, in its entirety.
 However, the Department reserves the right to update the contents herein, as required, via public notices, which will be issued free of charge.